demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 There could be several reasons for this:
 * The integration is being run for the first time, at which point only the initial user sync is run - which is when the User Profile indicators are created as described in the "Initial Sync & User Profiles" section.
 * You keep resetting the last run timestamp in the Workday integration while "Sync user profiles on first run" option in the Workday integration configuration is checked.
 You should not reset the last run timestamp or you should uncheck that option if you've already performed the initial sync.
 * Your Workday report is missing required fields.
-Please refer to the table in the "Before You Start - User Provisioning" section and make sure that the report holds all of those fields for every employee.
+Please refer to the table in the [Before You Start](#before-you-start) section and make sure that the report holds all of those fields for every employee.
 * Nothing has changed in the Workday report since the initial sync, so there is nothing to provision.

 ##### Why are duplicate incidents being created?